hawkrobe/graphical_conventions/README.md

 # Graphical conventions: learning from iterated visual communication
 How do people agree on ways of communicating visual concepts?

+**Note: This repo reflects the state of the codebase used for the journal article.
+To access the earlier version of the codebase as of CogSci 2019, please refer to: https://github.com/cogtoolslab/graphical_conventions_cogsci19.**

 ## workflow